Skip to main content

 Includes

-350 pupil spaces for MLD, SLD, ASD, PD and PMLD
+350 pupil spaces for moderate learning difficulty (MLD), SLD, ASD, PD and PMLD

 Specialist teaching spaces